 The first incident related to Central locality involved an unexpected death.
 The death occurred in the community but the significant finding related to the inpatient Clinical Business Unit (CBU) and was not directly related to the death.
 The deceased had been an inpatient at the Queen Elizabeth (QE) hospital and once medically stable was transferred directly from the QE to a CNTW inpatient unit.
 The finding highlighted poor communication between the discharging ward at the QE and the receiving ward within CNTW, and that the CNTW service did not follow its expected admission procedure.
 The patient was discharged from the QE with prescribed medication, this information was not made clear to CNTW who admitted the patient to the ward unaware that they had a number of medications on their person.
-In addition some medications relating to physical health that required prescribing were not highlighted to CNTW staff and so a delay in prescribing these medications occurred.
-While no harm was caused the potential for
+In addition some medications relating to physical health that required prescribing were not highlighted to CNTW staff and so a

-I ne second case that identified significant learning in the Central locality was also an unexpected death.
-The investigation highlighted that, The risk assessment undertaken by Liaison Psychiatry, when the patient returned to the Queen Elizabeth hospital was not.
-The documented or rationalised within the patient record as expected, and dist statement or mental state examination.
-Having constitution within his constitution. within his risk signature, to warrant a more robust consideration for psychiatric admission, or further assessment under the Mental Health Act.
+I he second case that identified significant learning in the Central locality was also an unexpected death.
+The investigation highlighted that, The risk assessment undertaken by Liaison Psychiatry, when the patient returned to the Queen Elizabeth hospital was not documented or rationalised within the patient record as expected, and did a statement or mental state examination.
+Having consider putting hindsight aside, there were a within his risk size. within his risk signature, to warrant a more robust consideration for psychiatro admission, or further assessment under the Mental Health Act.
 Several actions were identified as a result for implementation by the services involved.